hypertelia/hypertelia.github.io/_posts/2021-06-22-Summer-Solstice-Stone-Circles-Ride.md

 ![desc](/img/sc/stone-circles-12.jpg)

 From Keswick I headed east on the dedicated cycle path past Thelkeld before dropping down to Ullswater.
-The wind had been blowing quite strongly all day from the north east and with the constant headwind and 180km or so in my legs I was starting to struggle.
+The wind had been blowing quite strongly all day from the north east and with the pretty constant headwind since Ulverston and 180km or so in my legs I was starting to struggle.
 I dropped down the gears and just kept rolling along trying to keep cadence up and legs loose.
 Again, this wasn't a race so it didn't matter how slowly I rode.

 Through Pooley Bridge and up off-road to Moor Divock.
 The sun had finally fully broken through the clouds and it was turning into a glorious evening.
 I stopped at two circles up here.
 The Cockpit and a smaller one.
 I believe there are a handful of other circles up here and were it not for needing to push on I've have sought them out.